-The Dallas Farmers Market is comprised of The Market, The Shed, and outdoor areas.
+The Dallas Farmers Market is comprised of The Market and The Shed.
 Keep reading for details on each section.

-- The Shed is open on Fridays, Saturdays and Sundays.
-Local vendors flock to The Shed, bringing in their fresh produce and latest handmade products.
+- The Shed is open on Saturdays (9 am to 5 pm), and Sundays (10 am to 5 pm).
+Local vendors flock to this open-air pavilion, bringing their fresh produce and their latest handmade products.

 - Underneath a permanently tented area, these vendors line up in rows for you to shop and sample their products.